 Initially, patients will present to primary care or emergency clinicians.
 The ability to recognize aphasia can aid in the diagnosis of its underlining cause.
-For example, patients with an acute stroke can present initially with aphasia and can be misdiagnosed as delirium.
-Aphasia has many underlining causes and requires an interprofessional team that includes a physiatrist, psychiatrist, neurologist, speech-language pathologist, and a neuropsychologist to manage comorbidities and deficits.
+For example, patients with an acute stroke can initially present with aphasia and can be misdiagnosed as delirium.
+Aphasia has many underlining causes and requires an interprofessional team that includes a physiatrist, psychiatrist, neurologist, speech-language pathologist, and neuropsychologist to manage comorbidities and deficits.
 Interprofessional team members need to know how to properly communicate and interact with aphasic patients to avoid frustration and encourage patient participation.

-The speech-language pathologist plays a vital role in identifying the type of aphasia syndrome and formulate an individualized rehabilitation regimen with the assistance of the physiatrist.
+The speech-language pathologist plays a vital role in identifying the type of aphasia syndrome and formulating an individualized rehabilitation regimen with the assistance of the physiatrist.
 Depending on the patient’s comorbidities, other specialists are required.
 Patients who suffered from a stroke may have cardiac, pulmonary, renal, or integumentary issues requiring a cardiologist, pulmonologist, nephrologist, and wound care clinician.
 Physical therapists and occupational therapists will be a part of the interprofessional team to treat physical deficits and aid in aphasia treatment.
-Patients with neurodegenerative disease will require a neurologist, while patients with an infectious cause require infectious disease specialists.
+Patients with neurodegenerative disease will require a neurologist, while patients with infectious causes require infectious disease specialists.

 Patients with aphasia will likely suffer from depression and require support from healthcare professionals such as a neuropsychologist, psychologist, and psychiatrist.
 Patients will also require social support.
 Family members, friends, and/or religious leaders will require extensive education to assist patients in their recovery process.